Lilly Flohr: Biography

 Elisabeth Günsburger was born on 15 October 1893 into a Jewish family.
 She grew up in an artistic environment due to her father being a musician, actor, and painter.

 Günsburger made her stage debut at the Raimund Theater in Vienna at 8 years old, and trained at the Imperial Conservatory.
 From 1915 to 1916 she performed at the Theater am Schiffbauerdamm, and from 1917 to 1919 she was employed at the Berliner Theater, where she also acted as the title role in the world premiere of Walter Kollo's operetta The Great Komtess.

 Günsburger took on the stage name Lilly Flohr, and made her film debut in A Song of Hate and Love (1918), followed by Die Erbin (1918), and The Girl from Acker Street (1920).

 She became a popular actress in the 1920s, starring in films such as The House in Dragon Street (1921), How The Girl From Acker Street Found a Home (1921), which was the sequel to The Girl from Acker Street, Shame (1922), Fridericus Rex (1922), and Children of the Street (1928).

 Flohr was unable to make the transition to sound films, which resulted in her retiring from the film industry, and returning to the stage.

 In 1934, Flohr was banned from performing in Germany due to her Jewish identity.
-Following the Anchluss in 1938, she emigrated to Shanghai, where she continued her stage career alongside other German-speaking emigrants.
+Following the Anschluss in 1938, she emigrated to Shanghai, where she continued her stage career alongside other German-speaking emigrants.

 She later moved to Australia, where she died on 7 July 1978.
 She is buried at Northern Suburbs Memorial Gardens.